TwilioDevEd/automated-survey-spring/README.md

 ![Import gradle project](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/intellij_select_gradle.png)

-* Now you must configure your project, you should select the options to match what you can see in the next screenshot.
+* Now you must configure your project.
+You should select the options to match what you can see in the next screenshot.
 The Gradle JVM field depends on your local java installation.

 ![Configure gradle project](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/intellij_configure_project.png)